 Placed strategically throughout the Government Center campus are nine new Trash/Recycle combo units.
 These combo units are designed to make disposing of recycling as easy as disposing of trash.
-Although, a seemingly small change; these units will help divert waste and extend the life of our landfills.
+Although a seemingly small change, these units will help divert waste and extend the life of our landfills.

-In an effort to further extend our recycling program, new combo units have also been placed at the East County Court House, East Valley Sheriff's Station, Animal Services in Camarillo, Probation Agency in Oxnard, Child and Family Services in Oxnard, Magnolia Clinic in Oxnard, Health Care Agency in Ventura, Human Services Agency in Santa Paula, and the Family Justice Center in Ventura.
+In an effort to further extend our recycling program, new combo units have also been placed at the East County Court House, East Valley Sheriff's Station, Animal Services in Camarillo, Probation Agency in Oxnard, Child and Family Services in Oxnard, Magnolia Clinic in Oxnard, Health Care Agency in Oxnard, Health Care Agency in Ventura, Human Services Agency in Santa Paula, Air Pollution Control District in Ventura, and the Family Justice Center in Ventura.
+When the satellite Family Justice Center opens in Oxnard, we will place combo units there, as well.